samuel-phan/mssh-copy-id/README.md

 pip install -e .
 ```

-To download the test libs, you can run: (recommended for development)
+To install the test libs as well, you can run: (recommended for development)

 ```
 pip install -e .[test]